 Put simply, an operant contingency containing a valenced source stimulus ‘intersected’ with a contingency containing a neutral target stimulus (i.e., the two contingencies shared the same outcome stimulus).
 As a result, people liked target stimulus (T1) and disliked target stimulus (T2), even though neither was directly related with valenced source stimuli during the learning phase.
 These outcomes were obtained on self-reported, implicit, and behavioral intention measures (see Hughes et al., 2016 or Ebert, Steffens, von Stülpnagel, & Jelenec, 2009, for demonstrations of various IR effects based on different types of operant contingencies; see Mattavelli, Richetin, Gallucci, & Perugini, 2017, for a review and meta-analysis of studies on one type of IR effect; and see Hughes et al., 2016, for a discussion of real world instances of IR effects).

 Until now research on learning via intersecting regularities has focused on how such procedures give rise to novel evaluative responses.
 Yet the robustness of those evaluations still remains to be seen.
-In other words, can likes and dislikes established in this way be subsequently modified or eliminated?
+In other words, can likes and dislikes established in this way be subsequently modified or eliminated using the procedures and methods commonly used to change evaluations using other regularities (such as stimulus pairing)?
 Given applied and theoretical importance of research on malleability of conditioned changes in liking, we deemed it important to examine the malleability of changes in liking that result from intersecting regularities.
 In this paper we examined the impact of two intervention procedures that have been highly popular in evaluative learning research: extinction and counterconditioning.

 Extinction